akothen/Hydride/code-synthesizer/hydride/README.md

 hydride
 =======

-This directory defines the Racket Package for **Hyride**.
+This directory defines the Racket Package for **Hydride**.
 It consists of automatically generated files for defining the semantics of Target ISA's as well as the interpreter and other utilities needed by the Hydride code-synthesizer.

 ## Install